-Anti-Microbial Coatings for Implantable Medical Devices (RFT-260)
+Anti-Microbial Coatings for Medical and Underwater Biofouling Applications (RFT-260)

-This technology is patented with fully preserved U.S. patent rights (issued US patent no. 8,709,394), and is available for licensing/partnering opportunities.
+This technology is the subject of US Issued Patent No. 8,709,394 and is available for licensing/partnering opportunities.

 Inquire about this technology >